Mycoplasma laboratorium

-Mycoplasma laboratorium or Synthia refers to a synthetic strain of bacterium.
+Mycoplasma laboratorium or Synthia refers to a plan to produce a synthetic strain of bacterium.
 The project to build the new bacterium has evolved since its inception.
 Initially the goal was to identify a minimal set of genes that are required to sustain life from the genome of Mycoplasma genitalium, and rebuild these genes synthetically to create a "new" organism.
 Mycoplasma genitalium was originally chosen as the basis for this project because at the time it had the smallest number of genes of all organisms analyzed.
 Later, the focus switched to Mycoplasma mycoides and took a more trial-and-error approach.

 To identify the minimal genes required for life, each of the 482 genes of M. genitalium was individually deleted and the viability of the resulting mutants was tested.
 This resulted in the identification of a minimal set of 382 genes that theoretically should represent a minimal genome.
 In 2008 the full set of M. genitalium genes was constructed in the laboratory with watermarks added to identify the genes as synthetic.
 However M. genitalium grows extremely slowly and M. mycoides was chosen as the new focus to accelerate experiments aimed at determining the set of genes actually needed for growth.

-In 2010, the complete genome of M. mycoides was successfully synthesized from a computer record and transplanted into an existing cell of Mycoplasma capricolum that had had its DNA removed.
+In 2010, the complete genome of M. mycoides subsp. capri GM12 was successfully synthesized from a computer record and transplanted into an existing cell of Mycoplasma capricolum that had its DNA removed.
 It is estimated that the synthetic genome used for this project cost US$40 million and 200 man-years to produce.
 The new bacterium was able to grow and was named JCVI-syn1.0, or Synthia.
 After additional experimentation to identify a smaller set of genes that could produce a functional organism, JCVI-syn3.0 was produced, containing 473 genes.
 149 of these genes are of unknown function.
 Since the genome of JCVI-syn3.0 is novel, it is considered the first truly synthetic organism.